WheatonCS/Lexos/BackendProgrammingGuide.md

         * Note: THIS DOES NOT EXISTS IN THE PROJECT YET

 * programming workflow example
-    * for example you need to cache the option for `lalala` (because we just named our new feature `lalala`, and everyone loved this name :)
+    * for example you need to cache the option for `lalala`, because we just decide to name our new feature `lalala`, and everyone loved this name :)

 `helpers/constant.py`: